dfinity/examples/motoko/hello-world/README.md

 Verify the following before running this demo:

-*  You have downloaded and installed [`dfx`](https://sdk.dfinity.org).
+- [x] You have downloaded and installed [`dfx`](https://sdk.dfinity.org).

-*  You have stopped any process that would create a port conflict on 8000.
+- [x] You have stopped any process that would create a port conflict on 8000.

+- [x] Clone the example dapp project: `git clone https://github.com/dfinity/examples`

-## Security Considerations and Security Best Practices
+## Security considerations and security best practices

-If you base your application on this example, we recommend you familiarize yourself with and adhere to the [Security Best Practices](https://internetcomputer.org/docs/current/references/security/) for developing on ICP.
+If you base your application on this example, we recommend you familiarize yourself with and adhere to the [security best practices](https://internetcomputer.org/docs/current/references/security/) for developing on ICP.
 This example may not implement all the best practices.

 ## Demo